skartikey/omaha-high-poker/README.md

 Please ensure that you have the necessary files in the specified directories before running the program.

 Thank you for your interest in Omaha High Poker!

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please feel free to submit a pull request.

+Before contributing, please ensure that you:

+- Follow the existing coding style and conventions.
+- Write clear commit messages.
+- Test your changes thoroughly.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or questions, please contact:

+Sunil Kartikey
+Email: s.kartikey@gmail.com